John Winthrop Chanler

-John Winthrop Chanler (September 14, 1826 – October 19, 1877) was a New York lawyer and a U.S. Representative from New York.
+John Winthrop Chanler (September 14, 1826 – October 19, 1877) was a New York lawyer and a U.S. representative from New York.
 He was a member of the Stuyvesant family and married Margaret Astor Ward, a member of the Astor family.

 Early life

 John Winthrop Chanler was born in New York City on September 14, 1826.
 He was the only son of the Rev. Dr. John White Chanler, an Episcopalian clergyman from Charleston, South Carolina, and Elizabeth Shirreff Winthrop, who was from the Stuyvesant family.
 His mother was a great-great-granddaughter of Wait Winthrop and Joseph Dudley and a great-great-great granddaughter of Peter Stuyvesant.

 Chanler received his early education from private tutors, and graduated from Columbia College of Columbia University in 1847.
 He attended the University of Heidelberg, studied law, and was admitted to the New York State Bar in 1851.

 Career

 A Democrat affiliated with Tammany Hall, Chanler was member of the New York State Assembly (New York Co., 10th D.) in 1858 and 1859.
 He was nominated for New York State Senate in 1860 but declined.
-He was an unsuccessful candidate for election in 1860 to the Thirty-seventh Congress, losing to the Mozart Hall Democrats.
+He was an unsuccessful candidate for election in 1860 to the Thirty-seventh Congress, losing to the Mozart Hall Democrats, a rival faction to Tammany Hall led by mayor and former Tammany leader Fernando Wood.